spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/merchandising/discount/creating-vouchers.md

 {% info_block infoBox "Info" %}

-The name and the description should be meaningful to help other Back Office users understand what the discount does.
+It is important to name and describe the discount in a way that is meaningful for other Back Office users.
 Besides, the given name is displayed in the customer's cart when redeeming the voucher.
 Therefore, it must be unique.

 {% endinfo_block %}